graphql/graphql-scalars/scalars/template.md

 # Overview

-Provide an overview of what this Scalar does and provide any background information.
+Provide an overview of what this scalar does and provide any background information.

 # Name

-Provide a recommended Scalar name and list alternatives, if available.
+Provide a recommended scalar name and list alternatives, if available.

 # Result JSON spec